marytts/marytts-wiki/UnitSelectionVoiceCreation.md

 ### <a name="step7" /> 7.
 Basic Data Files
 **WaveTimelineMaker**
-The WaveTimelineMaker split the waveforms as datagrams to be stored in a timeline in Mary format.
-It produces a binary file, which contains all wave files.
+The WaveTimelineMaker splits the waveforms as datagrams to be stored in a timeline in Mary format.
+It produces a binary file, which contains all .wav files.

 **BasenameTimelineMaker**
 The BasenameTimelineMaker takes a database root directory and a list of basenames, and associates the basenames with absolute times in a timeline in Mary format.